elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 Despite the weaknesses of this model, it does have one striking strength that should keep us thinking.

-You can loosen some things up and disassemble it, **separating the tension from the crompression**.
+You can loosen some things up and disassemble the whole tower, **separating the tension from the crompression**.

+Here's a time lapse of my very first attempt.
+Let's just say I learned from it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UaB7N2HWDKg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>